t0tem/-R-programming-course/README.md

-Programming assignments from 'R programming' course on Coursera
+Programming assignments from 'Data Science' specialization on Coursera.org